mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "If I could interject.
 The senate still believes that Liffa's mission is the only way out of this mess.
 They won't listen to an appeal."

 "This goes beyond my relationship with Liffa.
 This is about Holragi's secrets.
-All of Palinan is relying on then to lead the way, and still they refuse to share anything."
+All of Palinan is relying on them to lead the way, and still they refuse to share anything."

 "This is their plan.
 We must play by their rules."